PaddlePaddle/Paddle/doc/design/ops/dist_train.md

 We propose an approach to implement the parameter server.
-In this approach, there is no fundamental difference between the trainer and the parameter server: they both run sub-graphs, but sub-graphs of different purposes.
+In this approach, there is no fundamental difference between the trainer and the parameter server: they both run subgraphs, but subgraphs of different purposes.

 ## Background

-The previous implementations of the parameter server does not run a sub-graph. parameter initialization, optimizer computation, network communication and checkpointing are implemented twice on both the trainer and the parameter server.
+The previous implementations of the parameter server does not run a subgraph. parameter initialization, optimizer computation, network communication and checkpointing are implemented twice on both the trainer and the parameter server.